aaronkyle/social-development/terms/social-indicator.md

 Even this step is problematic.

 What constitutes “social indicators data”?
-How can “social indictors” be grouped and analyzed?
+How can “social indicators” be grouped and analyzed?

 Are there sufficient social indicators data for testing measuring if broadly-defined social development goals are being achieved?